As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Can You Find Fossils in New Hampshire?

-There are very few fossil findings in New Hampshire, mostly because the Granite State is covered in igneous bedrock which doesn’t preserve fossils well.
+There are very few fossil findings in New Hampshire, mainly because the Granite State is covered in igneous bedrock, which doesn’t preserve fossils well.
 There are a few instances of mammoth teeth discovered, plant fossils, and other vertebrates.
 Shark teeth, on the other hand, might be present on Hampton Beach.

-When it comes to finding relics and artifacts such as arrowheads in New Hampton, things are also grim.
+Things are also grim regarding finding relics and artifacts, such as arrowheads in New Hampton.
 Sewalls Falls in Concord and Garvin Falls in Bow might be some of the best locations.

 New Hampshire shines in the little gemstones present on its lands.
 The lakes and river streams are also great for gold panning.
-Give New Hampshire a shot because you never know what you might be missing out on!
+Give New Hampshire a shot because you never know what you might miss out on!

 TIP: And it’s rockhounding time now!
 But do you know what tools you need for rockhounding?
 Check out the list of all needed tools and equipment for rockhounding in the article below: